logicalclocks/hops-docs/docs/hopsml/hopsML.rst

 Pipeline Orchestration
 -------

-HopsML pipelines are typically run as Airflow pipelines.
-A workflow is defined as a directed acyclic graph (DAG) of tasks to be executed, and Airflow adds orchestration rules, failure handling, and notifications.
+HopsML pipelines are typically run as Airflow DAGs, written in Python.
+An Airflow pipline is a directed acyclic graph (DAG) of tasks to be executed, orchestration rules, failure handling logic, and notifications.
+Airflow DAGs can be scheduled to run periodically, for example, once per hour, or Airflow can wait for an event (with sensors) before executing a task - for example, wait for _SUCCESS file in a parquet directory before understanding that the Parquet file(s) are finished being written.
+Typical tasks in a production Airflow ML pipeline on Hops involve Data Prep as a PySpark job, training using HopsML (PySpark + TensorFlow), model optimization using a PySpark job or a bash job, and model deployment as either a Python program or bash script.

 .. _hopsml-airflow.png: ../_images/hopsml-airflow.png
 .. figure:: ../imgs/hopsml-airflow.png
     :alt: HopsML Pipeline orchestrated by Airflow
     :target: `hopsml-airflow.png`_
+    :scale: 60 %
     :align: center
     :figclass: align-center